thunderpush/thunderpush/README.rst

 messages.

 server
-  adress of your Thunderpush server
+  Adress of your Thunderpush server.

 apiKey
-  public api key
+  Public api key.

 channels
-  array of channels you want to subscribe to
+  Array of channels you want to subscribe to.

 options
-  object with optional settings you may pass to Thunder:
+  Object with optional settings you may pass to Thunder:

   log
     Set it to true if you want activate verbose mode.